-- Outcome 1: Crisis-affected populations in Peru are able to meet their basic food and nutrition needs before and during multi-pronged crises and disasters between 2023 and 2026. - Outcome 2: Indigenous people and populations most at risk of malnutrition in Peru have improved nutritional status by 2026. - Outcome 3: By 2026, indigenous people and other communities vulnerable to climate change, smallholder farmers and other value chain actors in targeted areas in Peru benefit from sustainable, inclusive and equitable food systems and are more resilient to the impacts of climate change and disasters. - Outcome 4: The Government and humanitarian and development actors in Peru are reliably supported by efficient and effective supply chain and other services by 2026.
+- Outcome 1: Crisis-affected populations in Peru are able to meet their urgent food, nutrition and associated essential needs before and during multi-pronged crises and disasters between 2023 and 2026. - Outcome 2: Indigenous people and populations most at risk of malnutrition in Peru have improved nutritional status by 2026. - Outcome 3: By 2026, indigenous people and other populations that are vulnerable to climate change in Peru are better adapted to climate change, more resilient to climaterelated disasters and part of more sustainable, inclusive and equitable food systems. - Outcome 4: The Government and humanitarian and development actors in Peru are reliably supported by efficient and effective supply chain and other services by 2026.